On a drive to make this man live. Continuing from

 I had come to Srinagar to work on an ongoing project with a channel.
 When I first met Rasool, he was mentoring and guiding the team, taking them to places in Srinagar to meet and interview people.
 You can find the link to the seven documentaries here.
 And cooked for them in the evening before leaving to feed his birds back home.

 It was quite late in the night when I first arrived from Delhi.
 I went into kitchen succumbing to my hunger and found a man fast asleep, sitting.
-A cigarette hung between his fingers, his mouth open and his suspended jaw as if detached from within was drooping out between his lips, like an organ hanging just like that.
-He was tired.
-And couldn’t leave for home that night.
+A cigarette hung between his fingers, his mouth open and his suspended jaw as if detached from within was drooping out through his lips.
+Like an organ hanging in between just like that.
+He must be tired.

-Thus I met Rasool the next winter morning.
+I met Rasool the next morning.
 Hurriedly making sugar tea.
 Denying that sugar does anything to the man who works.
 Leaving everything to the god in his speech.
-He took more sugar than I, even though he had diabetes.
+He had diabetes.
+But took more sugar than I.

 Rasool was born under the oldest bridge on Jhelum few months before the Indian independence in 1947.
-They eventually left that place as the water in Jhelum reduced and finally for the first time came to Dal.
+They eventually left that place as the water in Jhelum reduced.
+The family finally for the first time rowed upstream and came to Dal.
 One could come and go to all the water bodies as they were connected once.
 You wouldn’t believe this now.
 But it will take me another nine months of understanding the ways of Ghulam Rasool.
 As I kept coming back and forth from Delhi to Srinagar.
-By the time my work finished with the organization and everyone else left I decided to stay longer to write and document Kashmiri life then for a Photo book, as Rasool allowed me to stay with him in his only room on the House Boat, just where King Rooster was found dead.
+The time my work finished with the organisation and everyone else left I decided to stay longer to write and document this life or his life for a new Project.
+Rasool suggested me to stay with him in his only room on the House Boat, just where King Rooster was found dead.

 My life was changing, and I didn’t know it.
 Because for next six months I would be living on water.

-The one who rows is called the Keeper.
+The one who rows is called the Keeper, said Rasool.
 And the Keeper sits behind, overlooking the boat.
 Making decisions, just like in life.
 Rasool taught me to row in theory but made me work hard to find out how.
 It wasn’t easy to start at all.
 But once i did, it was me who became his keeper.
-He would tell me the way and many a night we rowed deep inside Dal, hidden bylanes somewhere.
+He would tell me the way and many a nights we would rowed deep inside Dal, through hidden by-lanes and closed markets.
 Once we were crossing through a never seen before path when Ozzola and Aligator weed grasses arrived making the journey arduous.
 It was going to be morning.
 One to remember as the magic blue had started emanating from the dark.
 No one spoke.
-We were rowing past, leaving wooden bridges behind that join the floating houses in the older part of Dal when we saw that same cat, swimming her way out of one boat to the other.
+We were rowing past, leaving wooden bridges behind that join the floating houses in the older part of Dal when I saw that same cat, swimming her way out of one boat to the other.

 : ँ :